 We see that IT work is becoming more complex, but IT talent is not keeping up with the demand.
 Even though the unemployment rate is the lowest it's been since 2000, nearly 60% of employers struggle to fill job vacancies within 12 weeks.

-Using a MSP allows your IT team to focus on strategic initiatives that support your business.
-Not only is that good for the bottom line, it also proves the value of your IT department, giving you a bargaining chip for future budget talks.
+Using an MSP allows your IT team to focus on strategic initiatives that support your business.
+Not only is that good for the bottom line, but it also proves the value of your IT department, giving you a bargaining chip for future budget talks.

 Future of IT

 With new technologies becoming more commonplace, the industry is expected to grow to keep up with a 12.5% growth by 2021, making it a $193 billion industry.

 We're also seeing some trends for the future of IT including:

 Data and IT Security: Hardly a month goes by that we don't hear about a data breach or other cybersecurity issue.
 MSPs are responding to this need by offering more robust cybersecurity services to their customers.